 photo: Elle Decor

-The use of surfaces in your room can clue you into which style you like.
+Using surfaces in your room can clue you into which style you like.
 Maximalists can’t stand the sight of a bare coffee table because it’s not warm or inviting.
-A bare surface is TOO bare and needs either a tray, magazines or even a small plant on it.
+A bare surface is TOO bare and needs a tray, magazines, or even a small plant.

-Minimalists want a bare surface because it draws attention to anything on it like paperwork or remote control.
-If the coffee table is free of clutter, it adds to the harmony of the room.
+Minimalists want a bare surface because it draws attention to anything on it, such as paperwork or remote control.
+A coffee table that is free of clutter adds to the harmony of the room.

 The primary use of storage

-Maximalists need storage for items that don’t add to the aesthetics of the room.
-They will use storage as a place for necessities that can’t be displayed or don’t work with their taste.
+Maximalists need storage for items that don’t add to the room’s aesthetics.
+They will use storage for necessities that can’t be displayed or don’t work with their taste.

 Contemporary versus Vintage Styles